 I love me some good food.
 And, I am tellin ya’, this girl can EAT.
 But, I like to keep it super healthy, at least 95% of the time (I am working on lowering that to 90% though!
 Gotta live a little.)
 I believe food should taste good but also should be very nourishing to your body.
 Some say it can’t be done, but I am here to show you it can easily be done.
 Super duper easily in fact.

 I can hear you groan.
 No one loves all the varieties of exercise out there (If they say they do, they lie.)
-I am an ACE certified personal trainer, and fitness fanatic, but I will NOT run.
+I am an ACE certified personal trainer, Precision Nutrition certified nutrition coach, and a fitness fanatic, but I will NOT run.
 Ever.
 If a bear was chasing me, I would let it eat me ’cause I hate running that much guys.
 I like to lift weights, that’s my thang.
 But, exercise can and should be fun and enjoyable!
 Again, that can easily be done.
 Additionally, our body is God’s temple.
 He has called us to take good care of it in His name, and I believe that includes regular exercise and eating well.

 I could stop there.
 You now know a tid bit about me and why I named the blog Food Faith Fitness, and that is probably enough info for most folks.
 However, I want this blog to be real guys.
 I don’t want it to seem like I live this perfect little healthy, full of joy and love and birds singing every morning and cinnamon and sugar and whatever kind of life.I don’t know where I was going there.
 Anyways, I struggle.
 A lot.
 And, it has to do with Faith, Food and Fitness.
 I want to be able to share things I am struggling with on here.
 Who knows maybe you can identify with some of the things.